ACDguide/Governance/Governance/concepts/dmp.md

 ## Creating a Data Management Plan

 It is best to create a DMP as early as you can in your project.
-Some institutions will provide ttols and/or guidance o0n how to create a DMP.
+Some institutions will provide tools and/or guidance on how to create a DMP.
 CLEX for example provides [CLEX_Roadmap](https://clex.dmponline.cloud.edu.au) a DMP webtool which you can use to create, store and share DMPs, as well as for guidance on how to structure one.

 Here a distinction between three data management levels is made: personal, group and public.